 By choosing one particular business area or skill to promote and deliver you can quickly build a reputation and a successful business.
 It also means your website is more focused and you can more easily use SEO, blogs, articles, social media and the like to dominate that space.
 Also, when networking people immediately understand what you do and if they don't have the need right now they can probably think of someone else who does.

 Here's a great quote: Specialism is about knowing more and more about less and less.
 Says it all doesn't it?

 3. Keep it simple

 Distil the essence of your proposition to the absolute essentials of what you deliver and the results you achieve.
-You have probably heard of an elevator speech.
-Well you should be able to get across the difference you make to any business or individual between the ground level and the first floor!
+You have probably heard of an elevator pitch, which refers to the fact you should be able to get across the difference you make to any business or individual between the ground level and the first floor!

 4. Focus on results

 Your prospects and clients are far more interested in the results you achieve than the techniques and methods you use to deliver them.
 Remember the buyer's first reaction on hearing any proposition - "what's in it for me?".
 And yet so many websites are cluttered with methodology that gets in the way of the bottom line benefits.
 If you don't know the difference between features, advantages and benefits, then it's time to find out.
 Your site, mail shots and engagements will certainly be far more effective if you talk benefits - the real difference your knowledge makes to those you engage with.
 Also try to avoid the "me too" platitudes which could have come from anyone.